 This insight into the technologies involved allows us to understand better the issues that face our clients' businesses and to add value at all stages of a transaction.
 We pride ourselves on providing responsive, reasoned, real world advice.

-Allens is ranked Band 1 by Chambers Asia Pacific 2016 for IT and Telecommunications and Media.
+Allens is ranked Band 1 by Chambers Asia-Pacific 2018 for IT and Telecommunications and Media.
 We are the only Australian law firm ranked Band 1 for both TMT streams.

 Having been involved with some of Australia’s largest business process and information technology outsourcing projects, we know that signing the outsourcing agreement is just a single step in the life cycle of a much larger project.
 The process starts with the fundamental questions: what tasks are best outsourced?
 For what period?
 To whom?
 What assets and employees are affected by the outsourcing?
 From here, we assist with determining the appropriate structure, documenting the services to be outsourced, assisting you with the tender process, negotiating the agreement, managing the outsourcing relationship through its term, and arranging for the services to be either brought back in-house or transferred to another supplier at the end of the arrangement.

 Through our involvement as advisers to the suppliers and buyers in many of Australia’s largest information technology supply contracts, we have developed skills and expertise in this area that are second to none.
 We know what positions major technology suppliers take on key issues and can advise on not only what would be desirable but what is likely to be achievable in a negotiation.
 As a result of our experience in this area, we are often able to recommend different approaches to maximise our client’s protection and confidence in the contracts they enter into.
 The provision of information technology services is also an issue in any corporate or governmental reorganisation.
 Whatever form the restructure takes, it is important that the information technology continuity is assured.